Zuehlke/machines-code-people/articles/as_long_as.md

 You may have tried to adapt to your teams’ way of working but then you found out that this will not satisfy you.
 And you tried to change the way things are going, but instead of finding a solution that fits for all, you simply found rejection and resistance.
 At this point in time best alternative is to leave the court or at least ask the line manager for support leaving the project.
 Not as an escape but as a protection for yourself and the team if this situation is not acceptable and proposals are not welcome.

 At the end of the day, you will have to be able to look in your mirror and decide for yourself whether you can take the decision or not.
-Was the action of the others fundamentally wrong or just different?
+Was the behavior of the others (team or project manager) fundamentally wrong or just different?
 Was I too comfortable to get involved in the new approach or did I try my best to be efficient on the project?
 Were my suggestions for change appropriate or did I offend my colleagues rather than motivate them?
-All these questions can help with the decision - love, change or leave - to be at peace with myself.
+All these questions can help with the decision - love, change or leave - to be at peace with yourself.
-*By {{page.authorName}}*
-{% include "./_example.resources.md" %}